Department of Transport and Main Roads: Initiatives

 Because Queensland driver licences were susceptible to fraud the department initiated a smartcard driver licence project in 2003.
 The project has suffered from long delays and cost overruns.
 The transition to the new cards commenced in 2011, and the new cards will replace laminated licences as they come up for renewal, expected to be within 6 years.

 The Here For Life campaign was launched in 2009 and has been credited as being a great success in motorcycle rider safety.

 Director-General

 The current Director-General of the Department of Transport and Main Roads is Sally Stannard.

 Organisational structure

-The department has 5 deputy director-generals for five divisions:
+The department has 5 deputy directors-general for five divisions: